 Ornament DIY – Crafting your own ornaments as a family is another option.
 Maybe you have a classic Christmas classic ornament that you make each year, like salt dough hand prints or clothespin reindeer.

 If you’re looking for something fresh to make this year, search Pinterest for all the new and trendy holiday crafts for kids.

 Wear Christmas Pajamas

-Don’t leave the new jammies just for Christmas eve!
+Don’t save the new jammies just for Christmas Eve!
 Choose a Christmas print or a classic style that kids can wear year-round starting at the beginning of the month.

 Give a Gift